 Appearance and Conditional Formatting

 Each Appearance object has its own priority.
-See this help topic for information on how to change the default priority: Application Appearance and Skin Colors.
+Please read the following topic for information to learn how to change the default priority of appearance settings: Application Appearance and Skin Colors.

 Global Appearance Settings

-The GridView.Appearance property provides access to a number of property sections.
-These sections store appearance properties for even and odd rows, focused cells, column headers, etc.
+The GridView.Appearance property provides access to a number of property sections with appearance settings for Grid UI elements (for example, even and odd rows, focused cells, column headers, buttons, grid lines, etc.).

 Highlight Cells that Belong to a Specific Column

-Every column has its own GridColumn.AppearanceCell property that allows you to override global appearance and text format settings for all cells that belong to this column.
+Every grid column has the GridColumn.AppearanceCell property that allows you to specify appearance and text format settings for cells that belong to this column (these ‘column-specific’ settings override global appearance settings).

-The following example demonstrates how to center the Name
+The following example demonstrates how to center values in cells of the Name

 using DevExpress.Utils;